JohnnyBannanis/dvdlogo-proyection/README.md

-# dvdlogo_proyection
+# dvdlogo-proyection

 imagine the dvd logo bouncing in any surface where you can proyect your screen.

-Just fullscreen it, and press 'C' [Try it now !!](https://johnnybannanis.github.io/dvdlogo_proyection/)
+Just fullscreen it, and press 'C' [Try it now !!](https://johnnybannanis.github.io/dvdlogo-proyection/)